Shifting Financial Marketing into Gear

 The good news is there is a growing number of ocean friendly companies and projects that are removing plastic from our seas.
 Here are some of the companies and organizations that are helping to clean our world’s oceans.

-Patagonia was the first outdoors retail brand to start manufacturing fleece with recycled plastic bottles in 1993.
+Patagonia was one of the first earth-conscious companies and outdoors retail brand to start manufacturing fleece with recycled plastic bottles in 1993.
 They have also produced jackets using recycled nylon yarn which includes discarded fishing nets.
 The company was awarded the 2019 UN Champions of the Earth Award, a flagship honor for entrepreneurial vision and in recognition for its commitment to sustainability and advocacy for the protection of the planet’s fragile resources.
 Nearly 70 per cent of Patagonia’s products are made from recycled materials, including plastic bottles, and the goal is to use 100 per cent renewable or recycled materials by 2025.

 Read Patagonia’s initiative “What We’re Doing About Our Plastic Problem”.